 For essential services where you don’t need to buy a specific brand such as electricity or stationery, shop around.
 Just a few pounds saved a month soon adds up.

 For all other suppliers have a review of costs every 6 months.
 Smart suppliers understand that it’s more expensive to acquire a new client than retain one, so don’t be afraid to ask existing suppliers for a discount to stay with them another 12 months.

 Staff must be top of this list (as the business owner you should be bottom), with key suppliers just underneath.
 If you need to buy in resources to make sales you must always keep suppliers happy.
 Good customers get additional benefits, especially when times are tough.

 For other bills look at how long you get to pay, although it’s good business practice to always pay bills by the date they are due.

-Under the BPSS, if you’re worried about being able to meet any tax, National Insurance, VAT or other payments owed to HMRC, you can ask for your payments to be deferred.
+If you’re worried about being able to meet any tax, National Insurance, VAT, or other payments owed to HMRC, you can ask for your payments to be deferred via a Time to Pay arrangement.
 This could help to get you through a temporary cashflow problem.

 Be wary of growing too quickly

 There is a condition called overtrading, which can quickly scupper a business that’s growing fast.
 It’s where you are selling so much business that you run out of cash to buy the resources to deliver it.

 This is another area where forecasting will allow you to manage the situation before things get out of control and you run out of cash.